mohamed20163858/my-portfolio/README.md

 ## Getting Started
-You can download the page by clicking in the code green button and select Download ZIP or if you are a developer you can get the https link or ssh link just copy it and use your favourite command line git interface and write this 'git clone https://github.com/mohamed20163858/my-portfolio.git' if you use https or write
+You can download the page by clicking in the code green button and select Download ZIP or if you are a developer you can get the https link or ssh link just copy it and use your favourite command line git interface and write this `git clone https://github.com/mohamed20163858/my-portfolio.git` if you use https or write
-'git clone git@github.com:mohamed20163858/my-portfolio.git' if you use ssh and then after installition you can run the application by just clicking on index.html inside my-portfolio directory
+`git clone git@github.com:mohamed20163858/my-portfolio.git` if you use ssh and then after installition you can run the application by just clicking on index.html inside my-portfolio directory

 ## Authors